-9.1 Basis for estimating the fees and expenses
+9.3 Basis for estimating the fees and expenses

-The estimated underlying management fees, performance fees and administration expenses incurred by our third party underlying funds (plus the administration costs incurred by the Manager) for the Growth and Focused Growth Funds are available on our website at generatekiwisaver.co.nz/our-fees.
+The estimated underlying management fees and performance fees incurred by the third party underlying funds for the Funds are available on our website at generatewealth.co.nz/kiwisaver/ fees.
 These estimates are based on fees and expenses in the most recently publicly available annual reports and disclosures from the third party underlying funds as at the date the fees were last calculated.
-Where these sources do not fully cover such charges we have requested verification from the third party managers of the underlying funds.
+Where these sources do not fully cover such charges we have requested verification from the underlying fund managers.